The Cheapest Car Insurance in New York for 2022

 You can easily get accurate online car insurance quotes on most companies’ websites.
 While comparing quotes, be sure to get the rates for consistent limits.
 For example, if you get a quote with one insurer for $50,000 in bodily liability insurance per accident, you should make sure to use the same number when obtaining rates from another carrier.

-It’s smart to drive safely, as a traffic violation like a DUI on your record will increase your car insurance costs.
+It’s smart to drive safely, as a traffic violation like a DUI on your record can reflect badly on your premiums.
+Car insurance for high-risk drivers is a lot more expensive.
 In New York, a driver with a DUI needs to pay $5,982 per year on average for their auto insurance, compared to $3,433 for the average driver with a clean record.

-The cheapest car insurance companies in New York for a driver with a DUI and full coverage are:
+The cheapest car insurance for a driver with a DUI and full coverage in New York are:

 - Progressive: $2,736 per year